 To return to the main Cloud DLP page, click the Back arrow in the Cloud Console.

 Use the template

 After you've created your template using this quickstart, you're ready to run a scan using the template.
-If you're not already familiar with how to run an inspection scan, follow the instructions provided in Quickstart scheduling Cloud DLP inspection scans with the following change:
+If you're not already familiar with how to run an inspection scan, follow the instructions provided in Quickstart: Scheduling a Cloud DLP inspection scan with the following change: